Exclusive view and In Conversation with Katy Hessel and Jane Findlay

 Keeping everyone safe

 We have a number of recommendations on the Visit Us section of our site to keep our visitors COVID safe.
-Particularly relevant to this event is that we are asking people continue to wear face masks to keep our staff and visitors safe.
+We encourage visitors to wear a mask to keep everyone safe.